rust-lang/rfcs/text/0000-io-safety.md

 Using these traits, the `do_some_io` example in the [motivation] can avoid the original problems.
-Since `AsFd` is only implemented for types which properly own their file descriptors, this version of `do_some_io` doesn't have to worry about being passed bogus or dangling file descriptors:
+Since `AsFd` is only implemented for types which properly own or borrow their file descriptors, this version of `do_some_io` doesn't have to worry about being passed bogus or dangling file descriptors:

 ```rust
 pub fn do_some_io<FD: AsFd>(input: &FD) -> io::Result<()> {